Pulover/PuloversMacroCreator/Documentation/Main.md

 Copies all commands from currently selected Macro to a new tab.

+### Edit Macros

+Opens the *Edit Macros* window where you can reorder and rename macros.
+Double click an item to change also hotkeys and loops.

 ### Import Macro

 Imports a Project without erasing the current one.
 All found Macros will be appended to the tab list.